maemeenoi/database-devops-autopilot/training/flyway-autopilot/labs/lab4-schema-change-capture.md

 ### 2. Add a Product Wishlist Feature

+**⚠️ IMPORTANT: Ensure you're connected to the correct database!**

+Before running any SQL scripts, verify you're connected to your **development database**:

+**Using VS Code:**

+- Check the bottom status bar shows: `sqlbits.database.windows.net (db-autopilot-dev-001)`
+- If not, use Command Palette → "MS SQL: Connect" and select `db-autopilot-dev-001`

+**Using SSMS:**

+- Check the Object Explorer shows you're connected to `db-autopilot-dev-001`
+- If not, right-click server → "New Query" → select `db-autopilot-dev-001` from dropdown

 Let's add tables to support a customer wishlist system.
-Execute this SQL in your database:
+Execute this SQL in your **development** database:

 ```sql
 -- Create Customer Wishlist table for our e-commerce platform